usazehan/fde-take-home-risk-alerts/README.md

 - `arr = null` → included

-The default of `25000` was chosen against the provided dataset: the maximum ARR in the data is just under `100000`, so the original placeholder default of `100000` would have produced zero alerts. `25000` surfaces a meaningful set of at-risk accounts while still filtering the lowest-value ones.
+The default of `25000` was chosen against the provided dataset: the maximum ARR in the data is just under `100000`. `25000` surfaces a meaningful set of at-risk accounts while still filtering the lowest-value ones.

 ### Region routing